After leaders' rhetoric, climate negotiators start work on deal

 French President Francois Hollande said he was encouraged by the start of a conference that is planned to run until Dec.
 11. “It’s set off well but it has to arrive too,” he told reporters.

-The mood had also been brightened by major spending announcements, including a plan by India and France to mobilize $1 trillion for solar power for some of the world’s poorest people and a private sector initiative led by Microsoft co-founder Bill Gates to mobilize billions of dollars for new energy research and development.
+The mood had also been brightened by major spending announcements, including a plan by India and France to mobilise $1 trillion for solar power for some of the world’s poorest people and a private sector initiative led by Microsoft co-founder Bill Gates to mobilise billions of dollars for new energy research and development.

 A deal in Paris would be by far the strongest ever agreed to bind both rich and poor nations to limit greenhouse gas emissions, which scientists say have blanketed the earth, raised global temperatures and begun upending the planet’s climate system.